henrymiata/g-assist-notepad/notepad/README.md

 # Notepad Plugin for NVIDIA G-Assist

-A powerful note-taking plugin for NVIDIA G-Assist that lets you create, manage, and search notes directly through the G-Assist platform.
-Keep your thoughts organized and easily accessible without leaving your G-Assist experience.
+A powerful note-taking plugin for NVIDIA G-Assist that lets you create, manage, and search notepads directly through the G-Assist platform.
+Organize your notes by game and category, and easily export them for backup or sharing.

 ## What Can It Do?
-- Create new notes with custom titles and content
+- Create new notepad entries with custom categories and content
-- Read existing notes by title
+- Read existing notepads with all their entries
-- List all your notes with creation/update timestamps
+- List all your notepads with entry counts and timestamps
-- Delete notes you no longer need
+- Delete notepads you no longer need
-- Search through note titles and content
+- Search through notepad entries across all categories
+- Export notepads to human-readable text files on your Desktop
+- Game-specific organization (notes are separated by current game)
 - Automatic file management and organization
 - Detailed logging for troubleshooting

 ## Features
-- **Simple Note Management**: Create, read, update, and delete notes with ease
+- **Notepad Organization**: Create themed notepads like "Missions", "Characters", "Locations"
+- **Game Separation**: Notes are automatically organized by the current game you're playing
-- **Smart Search**: Find notes by searching through titles and content
+- **Smart Search**: Find entries by searching through all notepad content
+- **Export Functionality**: Export individual notepads, game collections, or everything to Desktop
+- **Entry Management**: Each notepad contains multiple numbered entries
-- **Organized Storage**: Notes are automatically saved in your Documents folder
+- **Organized Storage**: Notes are automatically saved in your Documents folder with game folders
-- **Safe Filenames**: Automatically handles special characters in note titles
+- **Safe Filenames**: Automatically handles special characters in notepad titles and game names
-- **Timestamped**: All notes include creation and modification timestamps
+- **Timestamped**: All notepads and entries include creation and modification timestamps
-- **JSON Format**: Notes are stored in a readable JSON format for easy backup
+- **JSON Format**: Notepads are stored in a readable JSON format for easy backup

 ## Before You Start
 Make sure you have: